What are terpenes? Understanding aromas in cannabis

-In this article, I’ll explain terpenes — what they are, where you’ll encounter them, and why they are important in hemp cultivation.
-These tiny compounds are responsible for the distinctive aromas of plants, including hemp.
+Here, I’ll share what terpenes are, where they occur, and why they matter in hemp cultivation.
+These compounds are responsible for the recognisable scents we connect with plants, including hemp.

-Drawing on my years of experience, I aim to shed light on the role terpenes play in shaping the identity of hemp and cannabis, moving beyond simple definitions to explore their significance in our work at Formula Swiss.
+Based on my experience, I want to show how terpenes influence the distinctiveness of hemp and cannabis, going beyond simple definitions to underline the role they play in our work at Formula Swiss.

 Prefer watching over reading?
 This video covers the key points from the article: